 Gender is an aspect of our lives in which the most entrenched socialisation takes place from a very young age.
 In the Indian context, we experience and are “taught” a range of ideas, behaviours and values related to gender – within our families, in our educational institutions, in our workplaces and in public spaces.

-This learning leads to a host of problems for young women and men who are transitioning from childhood into the adult world.
+This learning leads to a host of problems for young people who are transitioning from childhood into the adult world.

 - shame, ignorance and stigma about our own bodies

 These are just some of the problems that young people face.
-In all this, young women and men belonging to marginalised communities are faced with added disadvantages because of their caste, class, religion and ethnicity.
+In all this, those belonging to marginalised communities are faced with added disadvantages because of their caste, class, religion and ethnicity.

 According to UNICEF, India ranks 6th in the world